Sam Branch Falls

-The waterfalls on Sam Branch and in Wash Hollow are both accessed from the same parking area along Hwy 215.
+10-10-17 The waterfalls on Sam Branch and in Wash Hollow are both accessed from the same parking area along NC215.
 Sam Branch is fairly easy to get to, but there's a sketchy crossing of Sam Branch to see the waterfall in Wash Hollow which is just out of eye sight of Sam Branch.
-The waterfall on the West Fork of the Pigeon River - sometimes called Sunburst Falls - is just down the road and is viewable from the road.
+The waterfall on the West Fork of the Pigeon River - also called Sunburst Falls - is just down the road and is viewable from the road.
 You could make a part to full day exploring these and the waterfalls on Bubbling Spring Branch.

 Three Arch Bridge

-Directions: From the intersection of the Blue Ridge Parkway and Hwy 215, head north (left) on 215 for 4 miles, passing the pull off for the view of Bubbling Springs Branch Cascades on the right at 1.8 miles.
-At about 3 miles down from the Parkway, you'll cross over Three Arch Bridge shown in the picture above.
+Directions: From the intersection of the Blue Ridge Parkway and NC215, head north on 215 for 4 miles, passing the pull off for the view of Bubbling Springs Branch Cascades on the right at 1.8 miles.
+At about 3.3 miles down from the Parkway, you'll drive over Three Arch Bridge shown in the picture above.
 Just after crossing this bridge, there's a small area on the right where you can park to explore up and down West Fork if you are so inclined.
-At 4 miles from the Parkway, pull over at the guard rail just before the hairpin turn to the left.
+At 4 miles from the Parkway, pull over on the right at the guard rail in the hairpin turn to the left.
 This is the parking for the waterfalls on Sam Branch and in Wash Hollow.
+To experience this area fully, you should wear shoes that you don't mind getting wet.
+Depending on the water level, you may have to wade up to your ankles.

 The safest place to view this waterfall from is the rock on the Parkway side of the bridge.
 For people experienced in scrambling and rock hopping.
 Cross the road on the parking side of the bridge and see if you can make it down to the creek.
 There's a small waterfall just below the bridge and lots of exploring to be done below.
 As always - stay safe!!